Crisis Management and Strategic Response

 Our bipartisan team—led by a former Deputy Attorney General of the United States and a former Deputy Secretary of the US Treasury, and populated with dozens of lawyers with senior-level government experience across multiple administrations—has a singular ability to address virtually any significant corporate challenge that touches the Executive Branch, Capitol Hill or the courts.
 Our deep, bipartisan insights into the workings of government and the legal and regulatory frameworks that govern our clients' industries enable us to see around corners to identify issues before they ignite, and develop multi-branch strategies to advance our clients' positions and achieve critical business objectives.

 With a pedigree that stretches back to firm founder and former White House advisor Lloyd Cutler’s seamless ability to navigate all three branches of US government, we field a diverse, bipartisan team with senior-level experience spanning more than a dozen federal agencies, the Department of Justice, the White House and Congress—as well as European government bodies, including the European Commission and the German Parliament.
-Ranked in the top three in The National Law Journal's 2015 Influence 50 survey, our team is widely recognized for its deep insight into the legal frameworks, policies and regulations that govern our clients' industries.
+Our team is widely recognized for its deep insight into the legal frameworks, policies and regulations that govern our clients' industries.

 When a sensitive corporate disclosure issue arises or the SEC threatens enforcement action, we draw on the insight of a recent SEC Director of Corporation Finance or the experience of the SEC’s longest-serving Director of Enforcement.
 When a cybersecurity incident unfolds, we leverage the knowledge of senior intelligence officials with vast experience in privacy and data security matters.
 When a congressional investigation looms, we deploy the resources of a team that has represented clients in more than 125 investigations by House and Senate committees in the past five years alone.